tejasn7/Utility-Powershell-Scripts/README.md

 Collection of simple powershel scripts useful for system administration.
 Will be adding more scripts soon.

 Create-AzureADUsers.ps1 - Script to add Azure AD users to your tenant.
+User information is present in the users.csv file.

 Create-Subnet.ps1 - Create an Azure subnet in the provided Virtual Network and configurations